Midge Purce: Senior USWNT (2017–)

 Purce received her first call-up to the United States women's national team for the 2017 Tournament of Nations but she did not appear in any of the three games.
 She received another call-up in June 2018 for a pair of friendlies against China PR, but she sustained an ankle injury in training camp and was ruled out for the two friendlies.

-In November 2019, in Vlatko Andonovski's first training camp as the new USWNT head coach, Purce received another call-up.
-Despite playing primarily as a forward throughout her career, Purce was brought in to camp to experiment as a defender.
+In November 2019, Purce received a call-up to Vlatko Andonovski's first training camp as the new USWNT head coach.
+After playing as a right-back and a forward during her professional career, she was called in as a defender.
 Purce played in her first match for the United States women's national team in their friendly against Costa Rica on November 10, 2019.
 She played the full 90 minutes of the game as right back, and had a cross deflected in for a Costa Rica own goal in the U.S. team's 6–0 victory.
-Purce scored her first senior national team against Colombia on January 21, 2021.
+Purce scored her first senior national team goal against Colombia on January 21, 2021.

 In November 2021, Purce was called up to her first senior national team camp as a forward.
+She has appeared in 25 games for the national team, winning the 2021, 2022, and 2023 editions of the SheBelieves Cup as well as the 2022 CONCACAF W Championship with the United States.
+Following an injury in April 2023, Purce was not selected for the 2023 FIFA Women's World Cup squad.

+Advocacy

+Purce is currently serving a six-year term as a member of the Board of Overseers at Harvard University.
+She was elected in 2020 with the support of Harvard Forward, an alumni climate activism group.
+Purce co-founded and currently serves as a board member for the Black Women's Players Collective (BWPC), a nonprofit with the goal of advancing opportunities for black girls in sport and beyond.
+She was named to the 2023 Forbes 30 under 30 list in the Sports category for her work with the BWPC.